frippz/frippz.se/_posts/2019-01-21-mocking-actions-with-buttons.md

 <button type="button" data-prototype-url="link.html">Click me</button>
 ```

 The `type="button"` attribute is optional, since the default type for a button is `submit` and that might be just what you want.
 In order to easily enter the URL in question we’ve got the `data-prototype-url` attribute.
 You can name it however you want. but it might be prudent to use a name that communicates its prototype use case as clearly as possible.
-Again, we _do not_ want this type of code running on a live web site.
+Again, we _do not_ want this type of code running on a live website.

 ### The JavaScript